dwarkeshsp/Blog/content/posts/secret-hitler.md

 ![network](/bayesian-network.png)

-As you can see, the president has some probability of drawing 1 of 4 different combinations of 3 cards: 3 liberals 0 fascists, 2 liberals 1 fascist, and so on.
+As you can see, the president has some probability of drawing 1 of 4 different combinations of 3 cards: 3 liberals 0 fascists, 2 liberals 1 fascists, and so on.
 Which 2 cards he hands down to the chancellor depend on what he drew and whether he is a fascist.
 That is unless he draws 3 of the same kind, in which case it doesn't matter if he is a fascist or not.

 The chancellor recieves 2 cards, which could be both liberal, both fascist, or 1 of each.
-He only gets to make a decision when he recieves 1 of each, and again that decision will depend on whether he is a fascist.
+He only gets to make a decision when he receives 1 of each, and again that decision will depend on whether he is a fascist.

 ### Applying Bayes Rule